Best Practices for API Rate Limits and Quotas with Moesif to Avoid Angry Customers

 Quota management

-Unlike short term rate limits, long term quotas measure customer utilization of your API over longer durations such as per hour, per day, or per month.
+Unlike short term rate limits, the goal of quotas are to enforce business terms such as to monetize your APIs and protect your business from high cost overruns by customers.
+Quotas can be managed using a fixed rate of requests to ensure consistent performance and adherence to contract terms.
+They measure customer utilization of your API over longer durations such as per hour, per day, or per month.
+Managing API call frequency is crucial to avoid exceeding limits, which can lead to added costs and operational issues.
 Quotas are not designed to prevent a spike from overwhelming your API.
 Rather, quotas regulate your API’s resources by ensuring a customer stays within their agreed contract terms.
 Because you may have a variety of different API service tiers, quotas are usually dynamic for each customer, which makes them more complex to handle than short-term rate limiting.
 Besides quota obligations, historical trends in customer behaviors can be used for spam detection and automatically blocking users who may be violating your API’s terms of service (ToS).

 Examples use cases for quota limits: